shinybrar/skaha/docs/get-started.md

 ## Authentication

+### X509 Authentication

-Skaha uses a X509 security certificate for interactions with the CANFAR Science Platform.
+Skaha can use X509 security certificate for interactions with the CANFAR Science Platform.
 The certificate comes in the form of a `.pem` file which is saved in your home directory by default under the path `~/.ssl/cadcproxy.pem`.

 !!! info "X509 Certificate"
     You need to have a valid certificate in order to use the CANFAR Science Platform.